ietf-wg-cellar/matroska-specification/diagram.md

 |             |              | FileUsedEndTime   |
 +------------------------------------------------+
 ```
-Figure: Representation of an `Attachments Element`.
+Figure: Representation of an `Attachments Element`

 The `Tags Element` contains metadata that describes the `Segment` and potentially
 its `Tracks`, `Chapters`, and `Attachments`.
 Each `Track` or `Chapter` that those tags